 Tiote’s body was flown back on June 15, to Cote d’Ivoire for a funeral.

 There had been disputes over the location for the funeral of the late Newcastle player in Ivory Coast.
-The discord was between Tiote’s family and the Ivory Coast Football Federation over the location of his burial.
+The discord was between Tiote’s family and the Ivory Coast Football Federation.
 Nevertheless, Tiote was given a military funeral in Abidjan on 18th June.
-The burial attended by his national teammates and politicians including prime minister Amadou Gon Coulibaly.
+The burial was attended by his national teammates and politicians including prime minister Amadou Gon Coulibaly.